fjvallarino/monomer/tasks.md

     - Remove delay logic when adding an image
     - When adding image, on failure remove an the least used image and retry
   - Make sure WidgetTask/Node association is preserved if node location in tree changes
+  - Add config to invert mouse buttons (Core.hs:211)
+  - Check why after click focus is not immediately shown in listView items
   - Further textField improvements
     - Handle undo history
     - Handle mouse selection